vanHeemstraSystems/microfrontends-with-react-headstart/README.md

 10. Scaffolding the Container
 6min

-## Section 2:The Basics of Module Federation
+## Section 2: The Basics of Module Federation

 See [README.md](./1100/README.md)